obitodaitu/NanoGaussianSplatting/README.md

 <img width="927" height="475" alt="GaussianSplatActorAssign" src="https://github.com/user-attachments/assets/00083594-29b4-4706-90ce-af19e6ff6ba7" />

 ## Debug Console Command
-- `gs.ShowClusterBounds 0`: disable Nanite cluster preview
-- `gs.ShowClusterBounds 1`: enable Nanite cluster preview
+- `gs.ShowClusterBounds 1`: enable Nanite cluster preview (set to 0 to disable preview)
 - `gs.DebugForceLODLevel ?`: force render a specific LOD cluster for debugging purpose (can be 1,2,3,4...)
 - `gs.MaxRenderBudget ?`: Limit the max number of visible splats(after culling) for saving VRAM.
-By default there is no limitaion.
+By default there is no limitaion(0).
 Set the max cap to decrease the VRAM usage (ex:3,000,000).
 The culling will start from the splats that is far from the camera